integraledelebesgue/VillageAttack/README.md

 My goal was to complete the task using as much various programming techniques as possible.
 Some worth mentioning are:
+  - Factory design pattern
+  - Singleton design pattern
-  - constraint programming (Choco Solver)
+  - Constraint programming (Choco Solver)
   - Java-style multithreading
   - Kotlin-style asynchronous coroutines